Keeping Sunday Afternoons ESPECIALLY Weird in AustinBy Chris Morris

 C-Boys is a more modern establishment, though it’s still a low-frills affair.
 It’s also a bit larger, with a back deck and upstairs lounge.
 It also has three poultry stars to the Little Longhorn’s two.

-Whichever you choose, Chicken Shit Bingo is not only a way to celebrate Austin’s weirdness, it’s one of the city’s strongholds against the gentrification so common in the rest of the country.
+Whichever you choose, Chicken Shit Bingo is not only a way to celebrate weird Austin, it’s one of the city’s strongholds of weirdness against homogenization happening in other cities.
 Bikers, hipsters and suburbanites all gather to enjoy each other’s company and a meal and take part in a cultural tradition.

 The chicken poop?
 That’s just the glue that holds it all together.
 But once you’ve experienced it, you’ll want to come back.